Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Call Military OneSource at 800-342-9647; they will translate your education documents for free.
 You must have a green card (resident alien card/green card) to obtain employment, as well as a driver's license and a Social Security card.

-The Priority Placement Program for Spouses: If you're claiming spouse preference, you must provide copies of your marriage certificate and a permanent change of station orders.
-You must apply for the PPP-S to register — it's the only way to get spouse preference for an appropriated fund position.
+The Priority Placement Program for Spouses: If you're eligible to claim spouse preference, you must provide copies of your marriage certificate and the soldiers permanent change of station (PCS) orders.

 The Federal Government offers a variety of loans and grant programs to help Soldiers and their Family Members fund their education.
-See the Education Officer Counselor (EOC) at the Education Center for more information and application forms.
-The EOC present monthly briefings on financial aid for Education and "Opportunities for Military Spouses" Contact the Fort Campbell Army Education Center at 270-798-3201.
+See the Education Opportunity Center (EOC) at the Education Center for more information and application forms.
+The EOC presents monthly briefings on financial aid for Education and "Opportunities for Military Spouses" Contact the Education Opportunity Center at 931-221-7481.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.AER ScholarshipArmy Emergency Relief (AER) provides scholarships for dependent children and Spouses of Active Duty, Retired, and deceased Army Soldiers.
 Applications and instructions are available on the AER website at www.AERHQ.ORG for the MG James Ursano and Spouses Education Assistance Scholarship Programs.
 Contact AER at Fort Campbell at 270-798-5518 for additional information.